it-innovation/sam/doc/tutorial.rst

 tell SAM to put only the `factory.invoke()` invocation under "A"::

   initialInvocation("clientA", "Other").
-  invocationObject("clientA", "Other", ?CallSite, "A") :- mayCall(?CallSite, "factory").
+  invocationObject("clientA", "Other", "ClientA.run-1", "A").

+The third argument to `invocationObject` identifies the call: the first call in the `ClientA.run` method.

 With this division, the desired propery can be proved. `clientA` can now get access to tasks created by other parties, but others still can't get access to the tasks by `clientA`.